ARIELLE ECKHAUS WELCH, Studio Owner & Yoga Teacher

 Arielle Eckhaus Welch’s eclectic lifelong background in teaching and guiding children and adults in ski and water sports education eventually led her to practice yoga as a way to improve health, find clarity, and relieve pain and depression.
 She brings experience, insight, compassion and dedication to her entire practice of yoga.
 Her rich inner wisdom and over 450 hours of professional teacher training allow her to have a calm and unwavering supportive atmosphere in all her classes.
 Arielle currently teaches all levels of Vinyasa yoga, and Prenatal yoga.
 A dedicated practitioner since 2001, Arielle has developed “the tools to be at peace… I’m empowered with the ability to heal myself and be really happy.”

 Arielle is a certified Rasamaya® Yoga and Core Teacher; she studied with Carrie Tyler at Bhava Yoga in Brattleboro, VT.
 Her professional training also includes Baron Baptiste’s Level I & Level II Teacher Training and Assistant Training, as well as studying Baptiste Power Vinyasa Yoga extensively with Coeli Marsh and Gregor Singleton at BPYI in Cambridge.
 She studied the Anusara yoga system with Todd Norian; and the blending of Vinyasa and Anusara yoga with Rolf Gates and Roman Spzond.
-Her desire is to share the “new possibilities” that yoga presents to those who will embrace it.
+She has found her Barre Above training complements yoga in a way no other exercise does.
+Her desire is to share the “new possibilities” that yoga and barre present to those who will embrace it.

 She is a certified Baby, Tot & Tyke Itsy Bitsy Yoga® Facilitator, a fabulous program developed by Helen Garabedian.
 She holds a certificate to teach Prenatal Yoga from Janice Clarfield, and trained with Tara Gruber and Leah Kalish to become a certified Yoga Ed Instructor for the Tools for Teachers program – which brings yoga to children in grades K-8 by training classroom teachers how to use yoga-based tools.

 Arielle earned a Bachelor of Science degree in Elementary Education, with a minor in rehabilitation from the University of Maine at Farmington.
-She is a Level 2 PSIA alpine ski instructor and Level I AASI snowboard instructor, and has taught skiing and snowboarding at Sugarloaf USA in Maine and Park City Mountain Resort in Utah.
-In addition to yoga, she is a preschool teacher at the JFNH Preschool in Manchester, works as a ski and snowboard instructor and supervisor at McIntyre Ski Area in the winter, and has worked as an administrator and teacher in after-school programs, vacation programs and summer camps.
+She is a Level 2 PSIA alpine ski instructor and Level I AASI snowboard instructor, and has taught skiing and snowboarding at McIntyre Ski Area, Sugarloaf USA in Maine and Park City Mountain Resort in Utah.
+In addition to yoga, she is a Kindergarten teacher at the JFNH Preschool in Manchester, works as a Development Team ski coach at Ragged Mountain Ski Area in the winter, and has worked as an administrator and teacher in after-school programs, vacation programs and runs the waterfront at an overnight summer camp.

 + Personal Statement